the-suri-project/suri-docs-old/docs/en/protocol/records/format.md

-# Record Formats
+# Record Format

-The records have only one canonical format for their definitions, consisting of a Suri in its [standard format](../../domains/formats#standard-format) followed by a colon `:` and a list of protocols along with their arguments:
+Records have only one canonical format for their definitions, consisting of a Suri in its [standard format](../../domains/formats#standard-format) followed by a colon `:` and a stack of protocols along with their arguments:

 ```
 suri.domains:http<tcp(80)<ipv4(127.0.0.1)
 ─┬────────── ─┬──────────────────────────
- └►Suri       └►Protocol list
+ └►Suri       └►Protocol stack
 ```

 The protocols are expressed by indicating the highest level first to facilitate the